 - Higher likelihood of having to resit coursework and/or exams in the summer

 - Lower chances of completion within three years and consequently more debt and financial repercussions

 - The University can withdraw students for lack of engagement on their course, including non-attendance.

-- If your engagement with the University is considered to be unsatisfactory, you will be contacted by the University.
-The first contact will be made by Academic staff then followed up by the Progression Team, as part of the Lack of Engagement Process.
+- If your engagement with the University is considered to be unsatisfactory, you will be contacted by the University, as part of the Lack of Engagement Process.

 Attendance monitoring for international students

-If you are an international, non-EU student, studying on a Tier 4 visa, you will be required to report regularly to the University in order that the University can confirm to the Home Office that you are actively engaged in your studies.
+If you are an international, non-EU student, studying on a Tier 4/Student Route visa, you will be required to report regularly to the University in order that the University can confirm to the Home Office that you are actively engaged in your studies.

-See Tier 4 visa attendance monitoring for information.
+See Tier 4/Student Route attendance and engagement monitoring for information.